 The amazing bounty of zucchini is undoubtedly one of the season’s greatest pleasures.
 These squash are one of the most prolific producers and zucchini growing problems are rare.
 They are, however, prey to numerous insect pests whose feeding activity can seriously damage the crop.
-Zucchini pests range from the tiny aphid to the ½-inch squash bug, but the damage to the plants can often result in death.
+Zucchini pests range from the tiny aphid to the ½ inch (1 cm.) squash bug, but the damage to the plants can often result in death.
 Early detection to find zucchini bugs on plants is crucial, as some of these pests can kill the vines in just a few days.

 Zucchini Growing Problems

 Most gardeners have a good laugh at the size some of their zucchini fruit attain.
 It stops being so funny when the fruit is taking over your garden and you can’t seem to give the stuff away quick enough.
 That type of exuberant growth should be celebrated and lauded, and it would be sad if anything happened to stop the consistent march of produce.